Linuxfabrik/monitoring-plugins/check-plugins/atlassian-statuspage/README.md

 Monitors a public Atlassian Statuspage for incidents, degraded services, and scheduled maintenance windows.
 Reports the overall status indicator, the name and latest update of each unresolved incident, the status of each affected service, and any ongoing or upcoming maintenance.
-Returns OK when no incidents are reported, WARN for minor incidents, degraded or partially unavailable services and maintenance windows, and CRIT for major/critical incidents or major service outages.
+Alerts on a minor incident, on a service that is degraded or partially out, and on a maintenance window in progress; a major or critical incident, and a service in a major outage, raise a critical state.
 Works with any Statuspage-powered status page, not just Atlassian's own.

 options: